reinesaj2/MS_Cyber/CS610/LLM-QKD_project/README.md

-Here’s a simple `README.md` file for your project:
+Here’s the updated `README.md` file for your project:

 ```markdown
 # CS610 Project 1: QKD-Encrypted LLM for Secure Local Use